 - After bushing selection, insert the brass case through the collet in such a way that the brass case mouth is just kissing the blade and fix the length by either using a stop collar or jammer nut.

-- Make sure to adjust the pressure by the collet on the case to stops any wobbling, at the same time making sure not to tighten the collet too much, as it will hinder for easy changing of ammo case. (this step is variable depending on the type of ammo case trimmer you use).
+- Make sure to adjust the pressure by the collet on the case to stop any wobbling, at the same time make sure not to tighten the collet too much, as it will hinder for easy changing of the ammo case. (this step is variable depending on the type of ammo case trimmer you use).